vgorbic1/Tutorials/Servers/IIS/install-setup.md

 - With IIS Manager go to Handler Mappings and add new Moule Mapping.
 - Set Request path to ```*.php```.
 Select FastCgiModule.
 In Executable set the path to your PHP'd installation ```php-cgi.exe``` Name the mapping "PHP FastCGI" or something like this.
 - Test that you can serve .php scripts now.
+- Recycle Application Pool if you made any changes in php.ini file. (restart the server)